Learning Koopman-based Stability Certificates for Unknown Nonlinear Systems: Preliminaries

 \subsection{Problem Formulation}

 The idea of this paper is to identify the Koopman generator and then solve the stability-related PDEs outlined above, with the goal of enlarging the estimation of the ROA.
 In previous work, \cite{liu2023physics, zhou2024physics} demonstrated excellent performance in learning accuracy.
-However, when solving PDEs with embedded generator information, a simple data-fitting strategy by minimizing the residual is typically insufficient, as additional physical information—such as boundary conditions—must also be incorporated.
-In the following section, we recap the resolvent-type method for learning the Koopman generator in~\citep{meng2024resolvent}, and in Section~\ref{sec:data-driven}, we focus on developing the physics-informed Koopman-generator-based construction of the Lyapunov function.
+However, when solving PDEs with learned generators for unknown systems, a simple data-fitting strategy by minimizing the residual is typically insufficient, as additional physical information—such as boundary conditions—must also be incorporated.
+In the following section, we first recap the resolvent-type method for learning the Koopman generator in~\cite{meng2024resolvent}.
+In Section~\ref{sec:data-driven}, we focus on developing the physics-informed Koopman-generator-based construction of the Lyapunov function to address the technical concerns mentioned above.